MicrosoftDocs/azure-management-docs/articles/copilot/work-aks-clusters.md

 Microsoft Copilot in Azure can streamline the process of installing Istio on your AKS clusters.
 It also helps you view and create traffic management rules after Istio is configured.

 When you ask for help with Istio, Microsoft Copilot in Azure automatically pulls context from the cluster you're viewing or the current conversation.
 If the context isn't clear, you'll be prompted to specify a cluster.
-From there, you'll be guided to the **Servuce mesh** pane of the cluster, where you can confirm installation or manage traffic management rules.
+From there, you'll be guided to the **Service mesh** pane of the cluster, where you can confirm installation or manage traffic management rules.

 ### Istio sample prompts